elm-eug/live-polls/README.md

 These steps are meant to guide a workshop where we will build a live polling app using Elm 0.19 and WebSockets.

-## Step 1: Rolled steel for making boilers.
+## Step 1: Roll the steel for making boilers.

 - Write some Elm: `elm repl`
 - Generate an Elm project: `elm init`
 - `touch src/Main.elm`